zangrafx/webplatformdaily-site/README.md

 ## What topics are covered?

- - Open Web Platform (i.e. the open standards that comprise it)
+ - Open Web Platform (including the open standards that comprise it)
- - JavaScript
+ - JavaScript (the core language and libraries written in it)
  - web-browsers (including their development tools)
- - front-end web-development
+ - front-end web-development in general
- - open source to some degree (e.g. GitHub)
+ - open source to some degree (e.g. GitHub related content)

 ## How do you decide what goes into a daily?